mgatto/ARABASIC2/README.md

 In your favorite terminal, navigate to the where you saved the JAR file, and copy this command:

 ```
-java -cp ArabicBASIC-0.2.1-alpha.jar com.lisantra.arabicbasic.App -d ./samples/test_01_assignment.bas
+java -cp ArabicBASIC-1.0.0.jar com.lisantra.arabicbasic.App -d ./samples/test_01_assignment.bas
 ```

 The `-d` flag turns on debug mode.
 This flag is also available as `--debug`.

-To see a list of all modes, not all of which are functional in this ALPHA release, run this command with the `-h` flag:
+To see a list of all modes, run this command with the `-h` flag:

 ```
-java -cp ArabicBASIC-0.2.1-alpha.jar com.lisantra.arabicbasic.App -h
+java -cp ArabicBASIC-1.0.0.jar com.lisantra.arabicbasic.App -h
 ```

+# Building the interpreter from scratch

+This project requires the Maven build tool.

+## In the Terminal

+Run `mvn package` from the repository root, and enjoy!

+## In an IDE

+Configure Maven from the interface provided by your IDE, and then run the "package" command from whichever GUI interface provided to you by the IDE.